- Why Grad Studies at SFU?

 Important Policies to Understand

-All research plans involving human subjects must receive ethics approval.
+All research plans involving human or animal subjects must receive ethics approval.
 Copies of the policy, procedures and forms for this review may be obtained from the Office of Research Services.

 Research at SFU is conducted under the general authority of the Vice President, Research who administers several relevant University policies; for further information on these policies, consult the Office of the Vice President, Research.